Toyota tests solar-powered Prius in quest for plugless electric car

 The electricity from the panels goes directly to the drive battery, so the Prius can charge while moving or when parked.

-On a good day, the charge can be sufficient for up to 56 kilometers (35 miles) of travel, more than the 47 kilometers driven a day by the average American, according to a study by the AAA Foundation for Traffic Safety.
+On a good day, the charge can be sufficient for up to 56 kilometres (35 miles) of travel, more than the 47 kilometres driven a day by the average American, according to a study by the AAA Foundation for Traffic Safety.

 But the performance drops off quickly if it is cloudy or even when it’s too hot.
 If used in real-world driving in those conditions, the Prius would have to be plugged in to recharge.

-The solar cells are super-slim - just 0.03 millimeters, making them malleable enough to form-fit to the body of a car.
-The engineers needed to create a buffer between the car and the cells to protect them, so the actual solar panel modules are closer to a centimeter thick.
+The solar cells are super-slim - just 0.03 millimetres, making them malleable enough to form-fit to the body of a car.
+The engineers needed to create a buffer between the car and the cells to protect them, so the actual solar panel modules are closer to a centimetre thick.

 The trunk of the car is filled with batteries for the solar panels, adding an extra weight of around 80 kilograms (180 lb).